activatedgeek/blog/content/wishlist/index.md

 an art of posing the question **what to put a bound on?** and then put out some results in terms of a function of error tolerance $\epsilon$ and confidence $\delta$.
 I might have a myopic view on this and still looking for big-picture treatment.
+See references
-See references<d-cite key="mohri2018foundations,shalev2014understanding"></d-cite> for my readings.
+{{<cite bib="mohri2018foundations,shalev2014understanding">}} for my readings.
 I'm looking for a general attack recipe for such kind of bounds analysis.

 # Questions